Golden Oyster Mushroom Cultivation

 Golden Oysters are a great mushroom for beginners.
 They are reliable producers during the warmer months.
 Can be produced commercially.

 Cooking: Golden Oysters can easily replace button mushrooms in most recipes and pair well with many cuisines and flavors.
-Like all Oyster Mushrooms, they retain water and develop a slimy texture when under-cooked.
-If you prefer a firm texture, continue to cook oysters until crisp.
+Like all Oyster Mushrooms, they retain water and may develop a viscous texture when undercooked.
+If you prefer a firm or dryer texture, continue to cook Golden Oysters until their liquid has reduced and cooked off and they begin to brown.
 Golden Oyster Mushrooms develop a cashew-like flavor when cooked to a slightly crispy texture.

 Properties: The Golden Oyster Mushroom has a high protein content, several B vitamins, and all the essential amino acids (Marley, 2009).
 Its medicinal benefits include promoting anti-tumor activity and lowering high cholesterol.
 Oyster Mushroom fruiting bodies and distillations have been shown to reduce tumor size in several studies on mice, rats, and hamsters (Hobbs, 1995).
 Additionally, Oyster Mushrooms have been used in the Czech Republic as the main ingredient in a dietary supplement used to treat high cholesterol (Hobbs, 1995).
 Studies in animals have shown that a diet of Oyster Mushrooms reduced the development of plaque in major arteries (Bobek et al., 1995).